OmniSharp/homebrew-omnisharp-roslyn/README.md

 ## Dependencies

-The formula specifies `mono` and `dnvm` (through the aspnet/dnx tap) as dependencies and will install these via homebrew if they are not found.
-If you have a pre-existing non-homebrew install of these, you can use `--without-mono` and/or `--without-dnvm` with the install command to skip installing those via brew.
+The formula specifies `mono` as a dependency and will install it via homebrew during installation if it isn’t found.
+If you have an existing non-homebrew install of `mono`, you can use `--without-mono` with the install command to skip installing it.

 ## Upgrading